RefilweSethunya/My-AWS-re-Start-Journey-2025/awsrestart-main/networking/networking-labs/networking-lab-8.md

 systemctl restart sshd.service
 ```
 11. Logged into the bastion server
-12. Logged into the private instance
+    - Login private instance by SSH into Private IPv4 addresses of the private instance.